JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/mnist/mnist_tutorial.md

 Here we called [`DataLoader`](@ref) on a tensor and a vector of integers (targets) as input. [`DataLoader`](@ref) automatically converts the data to the correct input format for easy handling.
 This is visualized below:

 ```@example
 Main.include_graphics("mnist_visualization"; caption = "Visualization of how the data are preprocessed.
-It is split and flattened. ", width = .8) # hide
+An image is first split and then flattened. ", width = .8) # hide
 ```

 Internally [`DataLoader`](@ref) calls [`split_and_flatten`](@ref) which splits each image into a number of *patches* according to the keyword arguments `patch_length` and `number_of_patches`.
 We also load the test data with [`DataLoader`](@ref):